Skip to main content

 int cell_null?(cell c) asm "ISNULL";

-Checks whether c is a null.
-Usually a null-cell represents an empty dictionary.
-FunC also has polymorphic null? built-in.
-(See built-ins.)
+Checks whether the given cell c is null.
+In most cases, a null cell represents an empty dictionary.
+FunC also includes a polymorphic null? built-in function.
+See built-in for more details.

 Dictionaries primitives